AllenInstitute/AllenSDK/doc_template/neuron.rst

     Your NEURON NMODL (.mod) files go in the modfiles directory.
     Your .swc morphologies go in the morphology directory.
-    The remaining files are specific to Allen Wrench and are described below.
+    The remaining files are specific to Allen SDK and are described below.

  #.
 Create your model description.